camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/configuration/configuration.md

 description: "Let's analyze how to configure Zeebe."
 ---

-Zeebe can be configured through:
+Zeebe can be configured through the following:

 - configuration files,
 - environment variables,